- TAX INFO

 Excess farm loss rules.
 If your Schedule C activity includes processing a farm commodity as part of your farming business, your deductible loss from that activity may be limited if you received certain subsidies.
 See the Instructions for Schedule F for a list of those subsidies.
 Use one of the worksheets in the Schedule F instructions to determine if you have an excess farm loss.
 See the Instructions for Schedule F for more details on how to complete the worksheets.

 Statutory employees.
-Include your net profit or deductible loss from line 31 with other Schedule C amounts on Form 1040, line 12, or on Form 1040NR, line 13.
+Enter your net profit or allowable loss on line 31 and include it on Form 1040, line 12, or on Form 1040NR, line 13.
 However, do not report this amount on Schedule SE, line 2.
-If you were a statutory employee and are required to file Schedule SE because of other self-employment income, see the Instructions for Schedule SE.
+If you were a statutory employee and you are required to file Schedule SE because of other self-employment income, see the Instructions for Schedule SE.

 Notary public.
-Do not enter your net profit from line 31 on Schedule SE, line 2, unless you are required to file Schedule SE because of other self-employment income.
+Do not enter your net profit from line 31 on Schedule SE, line 2, unless you are required to file Schedule SE because you have other self-employment income.
 See the Instructions for Schedule SE.